 NOTES: Although creation has no voice, its beauties and complexities declare the existence and glory of God.
-The phrase, "their voice [or sound] goes out," is difficult to interpret.
-The alternative translation, "their line has gone out" (NASB) is not as preferable.
-Voice/sound is also the interpretation found in the Septuagint (the ancient Greek translation of the Old Testament).
+The phrase, "their voice goes out," is difficult to interpret; it could also be translated, "their sound has gone out."

 2. In Hebrews 3:4 is a very important analogy that can be applied to the creation of the universe.
 How does an ordered and complex universe prove the existence of God?